soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 On this page, you have several options:
 - Get a visual overview of the current investigation.
 - View a summary of the investigation timings.
-- Click a node in the graph visualization to view details for that node.
+- Click a node in the visualization to view details for that node.
 - Click a tab across the top to view details for that tab.

 ### The investigation alerts page